6 Best Portfolio Management Software Tools for Investors

 - Option trade tracking

 In addition to the investment capabilities there are robust income, expense, budgeting and money management capabilities.
 This all sounds great, but I’ve had problems downloading data from several of our investment and credit card accounts.
 I’m not certain if increased security from the banks and brokerages is to blame or the Quicken program.
 The platform recently updated so I’m hopeful that they’ve addressed the downloading and synchronization issues.
+Quicken just offered a subscription model, in addition to their purchase option.

 Investment Portfolio Management Software: Ongoing Management Fee